jrgm/fxa/packages/fxa-auth-server/docs/api.md

 - `code: 400, errno: 163`:
   Token does not contain the correct scope.
 - `code: 412, errno: 190`:
-  Attempted to update non-null Ecosystem Anon ID.
+  Attempted to set Ecosystem Anon ID when a newer one exists.

 ### Devices and sessions